 The issue with getting a steering wheel for a console is cross platform compatibility.
 Whether it’s because of actual software improvements or greedy planned obsolescence, don’t expect a wheel for one platform to work on another.
 Not even between generations, My Xbox 360 wheel will not work with an Xbox One… The good news, PC’s can run almost everything.
 Whether your wheel is made just for PC, Xbox One, Xbox 360, or PlayStation, they all will work on your PC.

 Do you need a fancy simulator wheel with all the bells and whistles?

-The bigger advantage of a higher dollar wheel vs a $20 craigslist special is range of rotation.
-A Logitech G29 has 900 degrees of rotation vs a cheap wheel’s 270.
-That means the G29 can function like a real car’s steering, your inputs on the wheel match the game.
+The biggest advantage of a higher dollar wheel vs a $20 craigslist special is range of rotation.
+A Logitech G29 has 900 degrees of rotation vs the usual cheap wheel’s 270.
+That means the G29 can function like a real car’s steering, your real-life inputs on the wheel match the game.
 However, steering on a 270 degree wheel goes from normal ratio in the first degrees of turning to exceptionally fast as it nears the end of its rotation.
 It can be tuned for various things (including staying 1-1 but just locking when you max out)… but it’s just not “Right”.
 The variable ratio steering can help with some “ultra fast hands” saves, but isn’t realistic and can just be confusing, especially if you are on a real track often and have certain inputs as “muscle memory”.

 Over the $250-350 price threshold of 900 degree steering, wheel and petal setups continue to add more features. “better” feedback, dynamic pedal force (and feedback), and more are all attainable, if you pay for it.
 However, the actual improvement in function is very small and doesn’t even come close to justifying a “high end” wheel like a Fantec.